 Sinopec Daylight's Human Resources & Compensation Committee assists the Board in fulfilling its responsibilities with matters relating to the Company's human resource policies and the compensation of its directors, officers and employees.
-This includes (i) reviewing the establishment of performance objectives and individual key performance indicators for executive officers; (ii) administering the long term incentive plan approved by the Board and any other incentive plans implemented by Sinopec Daylight, in accordance with their terms; (iii) reviewing and recommending to the Board succession planning for senior management and managers in other key positions; and (iv) reviewing key human resources policies and procedures and any significant changes
+This includes (i) reviewing the establishment of performance objectives and individual key performance indicators for executive officers; (ii) administering the long term incentive plan approved by the

+Board and any other incentive plans implemented by Sinopec Daylight, in accordance with their terms; (iii) reviewing and recommending to the Board succession planning for senior management and managers in other key positions; and (iv) reviewing key human resources policies and procedures and any significant changes thereof.

-There was one meeting of the Human Resources & Compensation Committee in 2018.
+There was one meeting of the Human Resources & Compensation Committee in 2019.

-Members 2018 Meeting Attendance
+Members 2019 Meeting Attendance

 Howard Balloch (Chair) (1) 1/1

-Xue Weisong (2) N/A
+Xue Weisong 1/1

 Michael Laffin (1) 1/1

-Deng Hanshen (3) 0/1

-Zeng Fanli (3) 1/1

-Dai Liqi (2)(4) N/A
+Tan Xiaoping (2) N/A

-- (1) Independent Director. - (2) Appointed to the Committee effective June 15, 2018. - (3) Ceased to be a member of the Committee effective May 17, 2018. - (4) Ceased to be a member of the Committee effective January 10, 2019.
+- (1) Independent Director. - (2) Appointed to the Committee effective December 4, 2019.